Claire-Fisher/boardgame-buddy-ms3/TESTING.md

 * Result:
   * Searched found and displayed the correct game regardless of casing.
   * Multiple word searches also worked correctly.
-  * Partial words and mispellings displayed the "Oops, no games matching your search found".
+  * Partial words and misspellings displayed the "Oops, no games matching your search found".
 This is acceptable.
 For future features, I would like to add suggestions ("Did you mean "Catan"?), or a dropdown updating dynamically as the user types, to offer suggestions of already existing games.
 * Action:
   * None
 ***
-**Searchbar - Reset**
+**Search bar - Reset**
 * Expected:
   * Fetch all games in the db
 * Testing: